Times of Need

 In some cases, a property owner mounts the defense of a plaintiff’s comparative negligence, which contributed to her injuries, or argues that the condition was open and obvious, and that the plaintiff should have avoided it.

-If our White Plains lawyers can establish liability, we can recover medical bills, wage loss, pain and suffering, loss of enjoyment of life, loss of consortium.
+If our premises liability lawyers can establish liability, we can recover medical bills, wage loss, pain and suffering, loss of enjoyment of life, loss of consortium, and other losses.
 The nature and extent of your injuries will determine the amount and nature of the damages you can recover.